 Presents the basic subjects of the field of psychology from the scientific study of behavior and mind of humans and animals.
 Subjects include, but are not limited to, biology of behavior, learning, memory and cognition, human development and emotions, health, abnormal behavior and therapy, and social interaction.

 PSY 226 DEVELOPMENTAL PSYCHOLOGY

-Covers the physiological and psychological development of humans from conception through old age.
-Includes social, emotional and cognitive development, relations with parents, peers and others, and problems related to school, work and society.
+This course covers the physiological development of humans from conception through old age.
+The course includes social, emotional and cognitive development, relations with parents, peers and others, and problems related to school, work and society.